Get a Demo of HR DataHub's platform

 Organisations can also approach salary reviews based on individual performance and current market value.

-• Employee Y is a really high performer and is currently paid 5% under the market.
+• Employee Y is a high performer and is currently paid 5% under the market.
 They are eligible for a 5% raise.

 • Employee Z is a low performer and is currently paid over the market.
 They won’t receive a salary raise.